Home

 As far as Canon establishment goes, the Law was always considered closed-canon, the Prophets seem to have been established by Ezra as part of the restoration of Israel from Bablylon, but by all accounts is considered closed by no later than 200 BC.

 The Writings do not seem to have been held to be closed canon, but as an open canon, or separate category.
 As Ezra was establishing (or restablishing) the canon of the Prophets, he himself was writing Ezra, Nehemiah, and the Chronicles, all of which are part of the Writings.
 Daniel, Esther, and some of the Psalms were still recent additions generally contemporary to Ezra.
 Other Writings including Psalms, Proverbs, Job, and Song of Songs were all poetic Books, and Ruth and Esther have romantic natures.
 None of the Writings except Daniel have the format of "thus saith the Lord to the prophet," which is the common format for the majority of the Pentateuch and all of the Prophets.
-Closed canon for the Writings was established no later than AD 200.
+Closed canon for the Writings, and the establishment of the whole Old Testament canon was formally addressed at the Synod of Jamnia between AD 70-100, and established no later than AD 200.

 The Close of the full Rabbinic canon is defined to AD 600 with the publication of the Babylonian Talmud.
 Note that Gentile believers have never held either the Mishna or Talmud to be Scripture or authoritative to non-Jews.